Frequently Asked Questions

 Why a “clubhouse”?

 In her book, It’s Always Something, Gilda Radner quipped, “Cancer gave me membership in an elite club I’d rather not belong to.”
 Gilda’s friends and family took that notion and spun it into “Gilda’s Club,” a place where “being a member” means connection and healing.

 Our clubhouse is on the north side of Interstate 394, just west of US Hwy 169, and only 10 minutes from downtown Minneapolis.
 Our address is 10560 Wayzata Blvd.
 Minneapolis, MN, 55305.

 Who can be a member?

-If you’ve been impacted by cancer in any way, you can be a member of Gilda’s Club: men, women, young adults, teens and kids, those currently impacted with any type of cancer as well as those who care for (and about) them.
+If you’ve been impacted by cancer in any way, you can be a member of Gilda’s Club: men, women, young adults, teens and kids, those currently impacted by any type of cancer as well as those who care for (and about) them.

 How do I become a member?

 The first step is to sign up for and attend a New Member Meeting, where you’ll hear about the five cornerstones of our program of support and receive a tour of our clubhouse.